The MB&F HM7 Aquapod – Is this even a watch?

 All these oddities put aside, what impressed me most was how self-aware the whole operation behind the brand is.
 Many brands try to find many serious reasons why you may need their watch.
 Not so with MB&F.

 When I asked why the watch does not have diving accreditation (something that should be relatively easy to achieve), I was told that this would be beside the point as it isn’t a real dive watch.
 If someone wants a serious dive watch, more than enough brands perform this job.

-This spirit of not bending to the conformity which we see a lot of in the industry as of late can be best witnessed when recalling the adamance with which the brand calls its timepieces machines rather than watches.
-This creates an unprecedented freedom, having no longer to conform to what we think a watch could be, but existing in a league of its own.
+This spirit of not bending to conformity which we see a lot of in the industry as of late can be best witnessed when recalling the adamance with which MB&F calls its timepieces machines rather than watches.
+This creates unprecedented freedom, no longer conforming to what we think a watch could be but existing in a league of its own.

 The Aquapod is a watch made to get your gears turning.
 Spending time with it inspires one to think outside the box and dream of all the opportunities left uncovered.
 Whether you love or hate it, you must see it in person.

 If you have enjoyed this article be sure to check out the rest of our blog here.